microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 - At an in-person event, the squads can be set by the table the attendees sit at.
 - Load balanced by skill level - This encourages a mix of experts and novices so that there is shared learning.
 Experts are encouraged to help novices.
 - Segregated by skill level - This enables advanced participants to progress at a faster pace or take on additional challenges, while allowing novices to move at a less stressful pace as they work together to learn.
-- Play Dodgeball - The lead coach nominates a few attendees as squad leaders.
-Allow the squad leaders to pick their squadmembers like in gym class at school.
+- Play dodgeball - The lead coach nominates a few attendees as squad leaders.
+Allow the squad leaders to pick their squad members like in gym class at school.
 - At a virtual event, given various attendee locations, you may form squads by timezone.
 This enables squads to take break times that align to their timezone.
 - Random